Dominican Republic: Restoration republic

-20th century (1900–30)
+20th century (1900–1930)

 From 1902 on, short-lived governments were again the norm, with their power usurped by caudillos in parts of the country.
 Furthermore, the national government was bankrupt and, unable to pay its debts to European creditors, faced the threat of military intervention by France, Germany, and Italy.
-United States President Theodore Roosevelt sought to prevent European intervention, largely to protect the routes to the future Panama Canal, as the canal was already under construction.
+United States President Theodore Roosevelt sought to prevent European intervention, largely to protect the routes to the future Panama Canal.
 He made a small military intervention to ward off European powers, to proclaim his famous Roosevelt Corollary to the Monroe Doctrine, and also to obtain his 1905 Dominican agreement for U.S. administration of Dominican customs, which was the chief source of income for the Dominican government.
 A 1906 agreement provided for the arrangement to last 50 years.
 The United States agreed to use part of the customs proceeds to reduce the immense foreign debt of the Dominican Republic and assumed responsibility for said debt.

 After six years in power, President Ramón Cáceres (who had himself assassinated Heureaux) was assassinated in 1911.
 The result was several years of great political instability and civil war.
 U.S. mediation by the William Howard Taft and Woodrow Wilson administrations achieved only a short respite each time.
 A political deadlock in 1914 was broken after an ultimatum by Wilson telling the Dominicans to choose a president or see the U.S. impose one.
 A provisional president was chosen, and later the same year relatively free elections put former president (1899–1902) Juan Isidro Jimenes Pereyra back in power.
-To achieve a more broadly supported government, Jimenes named opposition individuals to his cabinet.
-But this brought no peace and, with his former Secretary of War Desiderio Arias maneuvering to depose him and despite a U.S. offer of military aid against Arias, Jimenes resigned on May 7, 1916.
+With his former Secretary of War Desiderio Arias maneuvering to depose him and despite a U.S. offer of military aid against Arias, Jimenes resigned on May 7, 1916.
 Wilson thus ordered the U.S. occupation of the Dominican Republic.
-U.S. Marines landed on May 16, 1916, and had control of the country two months later.
-The military government established by the U.S., led by Vice Admiral Harry Shepard Knapp, was widely repudiated by the Dominicans, with caudillos in the mountainous eastern regions leading guerrilla campaigns against U.S. forces.
-Arias's forces, who had no machine guns or modern artillery, tried to take on the U.S. Marines in conventional battles, but were defeated at the Battle of Las Trencheras (the trenches), Battle of Guayacanas and the Battle of San Francisco de Macoris.